-There is Someone Walking Behind You [Listen on iTunes or SoundCloud]
+There is Someone Walking Behind You

 My daily three miles in the morning—up from two miles, thanks to my Fitbit™—keeps me in passable shape, clears my head and gets me going.
 I start each day, after coffee and writing my daily post on Chapter1-Take1 by heading out along the sidewalks of our neighborhood towards the Activity Center where I like to walk in circles around the park.
 There's a gravel pathway shaded by Jacaranda trees, stunning in springtime when they bloom in deep blue purples, mandatory in the summer when LA heats up early.
 Today as I near the patio sitting on the perimeter of the park, I see the gardeners have hosed down the cement, the entire surface is still wet and puddled.
 Without my permission my heart starts pounding, bringing me crashing to a halt.
 Wimp, I think.
 That's in the past.
 Shake it off.

 I can't.
 I’m afraid.
 I can trace my fear back to a sunny day in Puerto Rico in the late sixties.
 I’m walking in the footsteps of my 15 year old self, along a sandy road near the beach out in Isla Verde.
 My friend Linda and I are heading to her condo when suddenly we hear someone behind us singing "There is someone walking behind you.
 Turn around, look at me."
 It's a pretty drippy song by today's standards but that summer the hit by The Vogues was all you heard blasting out of transistor radios all over the beach.